Family Medicine Leads Scholarships for National Conference

 Students who wish to apply for this award must complete an online application that includes three essay questions.
-You must be a M1-M3 student during the 2020-21 academic year to apply.
-Application deadline is April 29.
+You must be a MS1-MS3 student during the 2022-23 academic year to apply.

 Students or residents who wish to apply for this award must complete an online application that includes three essay questions.
-To apply for the student scholarship, you must be a M4 student during the 2020-21 academic year.
-To apply for the resident scholarship, you must be a resident during the 2020-21 academic year.
-Application deadline is April 29.
+To apply for the student scholarship, you must be a MS4 student during the 2022-23 academic year.
+To apply for the resident scholarship, you must be a resident during the 2022-23 academic year.

 Family Medicine Interest Group (FMIG) Leaders